 - The Company has opted to fair value Land, Building and Plant & Machinery on the date of transition to Ind AS and consider the same as deemed cost under Ind AS.
 Carrying values of other items of property, plant and equipment are in accordance with the requirements of Ind AS 16 - Property, Plant and Equipment.
-(Refer Note 34). Ξ - or liability is sold in the open market without the benefit of a deferred term contract, leaseback, joint venture, management agreement or any similar arrangement which would serve to alter the As at the date of revaluation April 01, 2016, the properties' fair values are based on valuations performed by an accredited independent valuer who has relevant valuation experience for similar properties in India.
+(Refer Note 34). \equiv - properties in India.
 The market value of the freehold interest in the property in its current physical condition is the basis of valuation.
-Valuation has been made on the assumption that the asset cash flow from the property.
-(E - Vehicles amounting to ₹105.23 Lakhs as disclosed in Gross Carrying Value as at March 31, 2018 (March 31, 2017 ₹235.74 Lakhs) in Note 3 to the standalone Ind AS financial statements, are in the name of Mr. Prahaladbhai S. Patel, Managing Director and CEO of the company.
-(III)

-- Refer to Note 16 for information on property, plant and equipment pledged as security by the Company.
-2 - For Capital Commitments, Refer Note 39.
-S
+Valuation has been made on the assumption that the asset or liability is sold in the open market without the benefit of a deferred term contract, leaseback, joint venture, management agreement or any similar arrangement which would serve to alter the As at the date of revaluation April 01, 2016, the properties' fair values are based on valuations performed by an accredited independent valuer who has relevant valuation experience for similar cash flow from the property. \equiv - Vehicles amounting to ₹105.23 Lakhs as disclosed in Gross Carrying Value as at March 31, 2018 (March 31, 2017 ₹235.74 Lakhs) in Note 3 to the standalone Ind AS financial statements, are in the name of Mr. Prahaladbhai S. Patel, Managing Director and CEO of the company. \equiv - Refer to Note 16 for information on property, plant and equipment pledged as security by the Company. - For Capital Commitments, Refer Note 39.
+2